 Certain brands of dish soap are specially formulated with powerful cleaning agents that cut grease and break down baked-on food from pots and pans.
 That’s why they’re a great choice for removing Vaseline from hair.

-Apply them as you would your regular shampoo and try to use the hottest water you can safely tolerate.
-Use a moisturizing conditioner after washing hair.
+Apply it as you would your regular shampoo and rinse with warm water (ideally around 100°F or 38°C).
+Use a moisturizing conditioner after washing your hair.

 Glycerin Soap

 Scrub your hair repeatedly using a bar of inexpensive glycerin soap.
-Again, wash with hot water and deep condition afterward.
+Again, wash with warm water and deep condition afterward.

 Baby Oil

 You might assume there’s no way oil could remove Vaseline from hair, but you’ll be happily surprised to see that it does.
-We won’t get into the nitty-gritty science here, but it’s a well-known fact that certain oils can break down the hydrocarbon oil chains found in petroleum jelly.
+This works based on the scientific principle that “like dissolves like.”
+The liquid oil blends with the thick petroleum jelly, thinning it and making it easier for shampoo to lift away.

 If you don’t have baby oil on hand, olive or coconut oil will also work.
 Massage it into all the affected areas and be sure to cover the entire hair strand.

-When finished, use a high-quality antibacterial soap and wash hair several times until clean.
+When finished, use a clarifying shampoo and wash hair several times until clean.
 Deep condition afterward.

 Cornstarch (or Baby Powder)